Jakobeha/devolve-ui.js/docs/README.md

 - `solid`: Renders a solid color
 - `border`: Renders a border
 - `source`: Renders an image, video, or other external graphic
-- `pixi`: Contains a custom pixi component.
-These are invisible in TUIs
+- (WIP unstable) `pixi`: Can only be created via `PixiComponent`.
+These contain custom pixi components in the browser, and are invisible in TUIs.
-- `tui`: Invisible in browser

 Another notable difference is the layout system. devolve-ui does not use CSS, instead all node bounds are calculated using only the parent and previous child.
 As a result, you must specify bounds much more explicitly.
 See [Bounds](#Bounds) for more.